emiliodominguez/vet-app/README.md

 <details style="margin-bottom: 15px">
     <summary><code>yarn install</code></summary>
     <p style="font-size: 14px; padding: 5px 0 0 10px">
-        Installs the necessary packages in order to run the project
+        Installs the necessary packages in order to run the project.
+        You may need to delete the node_modules folder if switching between branches.
     </p>
 </details>